tsiruot137/MATH-Cruise137/README.md

 As the courses learned increase, I would be navigating between different fields in math.
 Hence in the future, the courses will be organized in the corresponding fields.
 On that day, the courses-based organization of the repository will not change, but a new file named `fields.md` will be added in the repository directory and maintained.

 ### 6.2 Chapter
 A course is divided into chapters, as it is impractical to put all chapters in one file.
-Each chapter of content is written in a **single** `.tex` file (note file, problem file, or insight file).
+Each chapter of content is written in some `.tex` files (note files, problem files or insight files).

+### 6.3 File
+In the early design of this repository, I planned to record all the contents of one chapter in a single file.
+But with the increasing need of insights and exercises, it is better to separate them into the four genres of files.

 ## 7. Formatted Timestamp
 The physical structures of different hierarchy levels must be coded in a unified timestamp format:
-+ Course: the course ID is an integer within `[0, 99]` (as I do not expect to learn more than 100 courses in my life)
++ Course: the **course ID** is an integer within `[0, 99]` (as I do not expect to learn more than 100 courses in my life)
-+ Chapter: the **chapter ID** is a lexical pair of two integers.
-For example, the chapter ID `3_2` refers to the **2nd article** (a problem file or an insight file) when learning the 3rd chapter of the course.
-When learning a chapter, the note file is always placed before the problem file and the insight file, and the note.
-Hence the note file is always the 0th article, i.e. here assigned with the chapter ID `3_0` (`3` for short). **Here every digit of the chapter ID can only be a non-negative integer.**
++ Chapter: the **chapter ID** is a non-negative integer.
++ File: the **file ID** is a non-negative integer prefixed with the genre of the file (`I` for insight, `P` for problem, `E` for exercise and none for note).
+For example, the file ID `I3` refers to the **3rd insight file** of this chapter.
 + Block: every block except the remark blocks is assigned with a **block ID**.
-A block ID is a lexical tuple of integers, comprised of the chapter ID and the **block ID within the chapter**.
-For example, the block ID `3_2.4` is the block `4` in the chapter `3_2`, `3_2.4.5` is the block `4.5` in the chapter `3_2`, `3.6.1` is the block `6.1` in the chapter `3` (namely, the chapter `3_0`). **The block ID within the chapter is a lexical tuple of integers, representing the main-branch order:**
+A block ID is a lexical tuple of integers prefixed with the chapter ID and the file ID.
+For example, the block ID `3_I2.4` is the block `4` in the file `I2` of the chapter `3`, `3_P2.4.5` is the block `4.5` in the file `P2` of the chapter `3`, `3.6.1` is the block `6.1` in the note file of chapter `3`. **The block ID within the chapter**, is the remaining part of the block ID after removing the prefix.
+For example, for the block ID `3_P2.4.5`, the block ID within the chapter is `4.5`.
+The block ID is a lexical tuple of integers, representing the main-branch order:
   + `3.2` is before `3.3`, `3.3.1` is before `3.3.2` and `3.3.4` is before `3.4.3`.
   + `3.2` is before `3.2.1`, as `3.2` is actually `3.2.0` (exactly, it is `3.2.0.0.0. ...`).
 A block ID within the chapter is a lexical sequence infinite of integers, where those digits after the last presented digit are all zeros.
   + Each digit in the ID can be any integer, even negative.
 For example, `3.2.-1` is before `3.2` and `3.2.-2` is before `3.2.-1`.
+  + As for the blocks in different genres of files, the first digit of the block ID is claimed to be equal.
+For example, in the 3rd chapter, the prefixes `3`, `3_I1`, `3_P2`, `3_P3`, `3_E4`, `3_E5` or others are equal.
+This design is just as claimed above that I just distribute the chapters into the four genres of files.

 ### 7.1 Reference to the Timestamp
 To refer to a certain block in the writing, the **entire ID** of the block must be presented.
 The entire ID is the lexical tuple concatenating the course ID and the block ID, in the format `{course: [course ID], ID: [block ID]}`.
-For example, `{course: 3, ID: 4.5}` refers to the block with the block ID `4.5` in the 3rd course, and `{course: 3, ID: 4_2.3.1}` refers to the block with the block ID `4_2.3.1` in the 3rd course.
-Sometimes for convenience, we can omit the course ID, like `{, ID: 4_2.3.1}`, if the referred block is in the current course.
+For example, `{course: 3, ID: 4.5}` refers to the block with the block ID `4.5` in the 3rd course, and `{course: 3, ID: 4_P2.3.1}` refers to the block with the block ID `4_P2.3.1` in the 3rd course.
+Sometimes for convenience, we can omit the course ID, like `{, ID: 4_P2.3.1}`, if the referred block is in the current course.

 To refer to a remark block, we can use the entire ID of the block that the remark block follows (this block has an ID).
-For example, the remark `{, ID: 4_2.3.1}` refers to the remark block that follows the block with the ID `4_2.3.1` in the current course.
+For example, the remark `{, ID: 4_I2.3.1}` refers to the remark block that follows the block with the ID `4_I2.3.1` in the current course.

 To refer to a proof, just use the entire ID of the proved theorem.